norcalbiostat/ADS/lec/lec02-what-is-ds.md

+---
+tags: ADS
+robots: noindex, nofollow
+---

+Click [[here]](https://hackmd.io/@norcalbiostat/data485-lec02) for the live version of these notes on HackMD.

 # What is Data Science?
 This is an example of collaborative notes.
 After discussing each topic we will rotate through writing down answers to questions marked with a :question: